cloudmesh-community/book/chapters/in/git/git-techlist.md

 ============================

-Let us use the first homework 'TechList 1' as an example to illstrate why and how we choose Git as a essential tool in this class.
+Let us use the first homework 'TechList 1' as an example to illustrate why and how we choose Git as a essential tool in this class.

 In the 'Technologies' section on the class website, we will